 Like everyone reading this, I’m an Animal.
 A peculiar kind of Animal who is both natural and capable of imagining (and realizing) the unnatural: my definition of Human.
 What is “unnatural”?
 Anything that couldn’t have existed without the intervention of Human intelligence.

 Somewhere between the natural of the Human Animal and the unnatural of the Human Animal’s intelligent interventions, there is a break in the continuum.
 How can a natural thing or condition give rise to the unnatural?
 The break in the continuum between these opposing states is where we find Free Will, possibly, one euphemism for which might well be “the Soul”.
-There is a subset of “Natural” that includes Natural’s opposite: “Natural to the Human”.
+There is a subset of “Natural” that includes some of Natural’s opposite: “Natural to the Human”.

 What is Natural to the Human?
 In the broadest sense it’s inclusive of things also natural to Animals: hunger, reliance on and pleasure in the senses, fear of injury and/or death, pain, a need to sleep, excretion, territoriality (including a basic sense of possessions, home, and, in some animals, community… the corollary to which will be rules or patterns of socialization), an inclination toward, or built-in capability of, self-defense.
 In the exclusive sense, what is Natural to the Human?
 Certainly not Technology: beavers have their (often architecturally miraculous) dams, birds have their nests, spiders have their webs, ants their hills and bees their hives, et al. The only thing one can think of that is exclusively Natural to Humans is Daydreaming.